brumocas/Podman/README.md

-Here's a **Podman crash course** that would be perfect for a GitHub README or a quick guide.
-This course will cover the basic usage of Podman, how it differs from Docker, and provide essential commands and examples.

----

 # Podman Crash Course 🚀

 Podman is a daemonless, rootless container engine that allows you to manage containers and pods without requiring root privileges.
 It's compatible with Docker, making the transition from Docker to Podman seamless for most users.